ngnnah/js_nostalgic_15Puzzle/README.md

 #js_nostalgic_15Puzzle

-## A super fun 15Puzzle game that evokes pure and raging nostagia!
+## A super fun 15Puzzle game that evokes pure and raging nostalgia!
 #### I spent my childhood playing this little curious 15 puzzle hours on end:
 <img src='https://user-images.githubusercontent.com/58123635/122484918-ba785800-cfa3-11eb-8cd5-a6e4d801b6f6.png' height='300px' />
 #### Growing up, I have forgotten how simple puzzle can bring such tremendous joy.
 Let's re-visit our childhood and immerse ourselves in wonder once more!